alban-read/M1-MICRO-FORTH/M1MicroForth.md

 This file should contain any high level words you want to add to the program.

-It is set up to clear the screen, and display the words.
+It is presently set up to clear the screen, and display the words.

 ### Values